 A reference track has already been competently mixed and mastered (we hope ! ) so this will give a good indication of what a commercially successful sound is or an effective sound for your genre.
 Because the tracks have been professionally mixed and mastered they should translate well across most systems.
 You can check your references to see if this is true and if they do, great, it is a good reference to use.

-Ensure you buy your reference tracks for the best fidelity and do not use Youtube etc. The general audio fidelity is atrocious on YT (often un-mastered or intentionally distorted mixes) and we are talking about critical listening here in possibly already tricky circumstances.
+Ensure you buy your reference tracks for the best fidelity and do not use Youtube etc. The general audio fidelity is quite low quality and we are talking about critical listening here in possibly already tricky circumstances.

 You may need to consider sample rate converting the file before (or when) importing it into your DAW if it is different than your session sample rate.
 The reason for selecting a couple of references is because referencing is not about absolutes it is about finding that aperture for good tonal balance and taste.
 Which is where you want your mix to be, right ?